cloudfoundry/docs-services/dashboard-sso.html.md

     use the standardized OAuth2 protocol to retrieve this token.
 See [Resources](#resources) for more information regarding OAuth2 and for an example broker/service dashboard implementation.

-    Users will be redirected from the service dashboard to UAA to login and approve the permissions requested by the service.
-Upon granting the permissions, the user will be redirected back to the service `redirect_uri` described above.
-The service will then need to check the specific user permissions for this service instance with Cloud Controller.
+    Users will be redirected from the service dashboard to the login server where they will be prompted to authorize the permissions requested by the service dashboard.
+Upon authorizing the requested permissions, the user will be redirected back to the service (assuming the redirect URL matches `redirect_uri` as described above).
+The service will then need to check with Cloud Controller whether the authenticated user currently has permission to manage the service instance.

   5. UAA is responsible for authenticating a user and providing the service with an access token with the requested permissions.
-However, it is the responsibility of the service to verify that the user making the request to manage an instance has the required permissions.
+However, it is the responsibility of the service to verify that the user making the request to manage an instance current has access to that service instance.
 The service can accomplish this by hitting the `/v2/service_instances/:guid/permissions` endpoint on the Cloud Controller.
 The API request would go as follows: